 To do this, try a toner with hyaluronic acid and niacinamide, such as POND’S Perfect Potion Essence.
 It works as a toner, essence, and serum in one to enhance skin texture, boost moisture, and give skin a dewy, bright finish.

 Boost your glow with a mask.

 Like most skincare, applying a mask just for a day won’t really have a long-lasting effect.
 Boost your glow by using a hydrating mask — whether it’s a gel or sheet mask — daily and reap the compounded benefits.
 POND'S Tomato Face Mask has 50x more Vitaboosters thanks to tomato and Vitamin B6, giving you radiant and supple skin quickly.

 Improve blood circulation with exercise.

-Regular aerobic exercise increases blood flow to the face, nourishing the skin cells.
+Regular increases blood flow to the face, nourishing the skin cells.
 Good circulation is key to giving our cells the nutrients they need and ridding them of waste.
 Aerobic exercise increases the heart rate and allows blood to flow faster, improving your circulation.
 Exercise is also known to decrease stress, so any skin condition that worsens with stress sees improvement.

 Make sure to wash your face after exercising to remove sweat, dirt, and bacteria.
 Cleanse with POND’S Facial Foam, which transforms your complexion to fair, glowing skin by deeply cleaning the pores and removing old skin that causes dullness.